nateofspades/Linear-Regression-for-IMDB-Movie-Ratings/README.md

 # Linear Regression for IMDB Movie Ratings

-You can find the project at the link below, which is a rendering of the ProjectIMDB.ipynb file found above. <br />
+You can find the project at the link below, which is a rendering of the ProjectIMDB.ipynb file found above <br />
-(The link makes it easier to read the code blocks.)
+(the link makes it easier to read the code blocks):